ysabri/GitDrive/docs/index.rst

     **6.core-git:**
         This is just a wrapper around the dugite exec command.
 The wrapper is meant to be used to extend on the error handling and result of dugite's api.
-The class GitError defines our errors in which each error has a human readable description of the error, the errored command's arguments, the error enum from dugite/errors.ts, and the actual text of the error.
+The class GitError defines our errors in which each error having a human readable description of the error, the errored command's arguments, the error enum from dugite/errors.ts, and the actual text of the error.
 An error is triggered whenever the process returns with a none zero exit code.
 The wrapper does not attempt to handle any errors, its all left to the